svsudhir/Emmet-Cipsum-Extra-Snippets/README.md

 Cipsum.js - Provides Corporate jargon words for use as filler text.
 Usage - type cipsum20 and hit Tab or expand abbreviation from Emmet menu to get 20 random corporate jargon words.

-snippets-extra.json - Provides short-cuts for [ColorSchemeDesigner.com](http://colorschemedesigner.com)  generated color styles.
+snippets-extra.json - Provides short-cuts for [paletton.com](http://paletton.com)  generated color styles.
 Primary, Secondary A, Secondary B and Complimentary.
 View this file to see available snippets.
 It is self-explanatory.

-I use Susy Grid, so some additional snippets related to Susy Mixins are also available in this file.

 ##Install from URL